Evolution of DIR Floortime Techniques

 The studies show that the more involved parents are during Floortime sessions, the better the child's improvement in various areas of functioning.
 Factors like the severity of autism spectrum disorder (ASD), duration of treatment, and parental engagement play crucial roles in the effectiveness of this therapeutic approach.

 In summary, the body of research supports the effectiveness of Floortime techniques in promoting emotional development and improving the quality of life for children diagnosed with autism.
-For further insights into applying these techniques, consider exploring topics such as dir floortime occupational therapy for autism and core principles of dir floortime for autism.
+For further insights into applying these techniques, consider exploring topics such as DIR floortime occupational therapy for autism and core principles of DIR floortime for autism.

 Practical Implementation of Floortime